Jonathan97-web/CaseStudyRoadsurferReact/README.md

 -- Testing for 404 Error when inputting the wrong URL
 -- Test view booking button so that it redirects to the booking details page for the specific booking that was selected.
--- Test the dropdown menu so that it returns the correct bookings for selected city -- Test the navigation button function so that it goes to days only when there are bookings.
+-- Test the dropdown menu so that it returns the correct bookings for selected city -- Test the navigation button function so that it navigates between weeks.
 -- Test so that the alerts pop up when they should.

 - Automated tests: